-- Pass out and go over with students Handout Introducing Vocabulary.
-Have them create a quick sketch for each term on the handout. - Divide students into pairs.
-Distribute Handout 2 Ritchie Valens Biography to each pair.
+- Divide students into pairs.
+Distribute Handout Ritchie Valens Biography to each pair. - 2.
 Instruct pairs to read the handout aloud to each other, alternating by paragraph.
-Each student should follow along as his/her partner reads, underlining key words and phrases.
+Each student should follow along as his/her partner reads, underlining key words and phrases. - 3.
+After all groups have finished reading the passage, discuss the following:

-- 3. After all groups have finished reading the passage, discuss the following: - At the time of his death, what kind of music was Valens best known for?
-Who was interested in his music? - Why do you think he recorded under the name "Valens" rather than "Valenzuela"? - 4.
+- At the time of his death, what kind of music was Valens best known for?
+Who appears to have been his primary audience? - Why do you think he recorded under the name Valens rather than Valenzuela? - 4.
 Play the excerpt from the song "Donna."
+Ask students:

-Ask students: - How would you describe the style of the song? - Whom do you think the song was popular with?
+- How would you describe the style of the song? - Whom do you think the song was popular with?
 (Refer students back to the reading and the fact that "Donna" was Valens' biggest chart hit.) - 5.
 Distribute Handout 2 "La Bamba" Listening Template to students.
 Explain that you will play two song clips, and that as they listen they should fill in as many parts of the listening template as they can. - 6.
 Play the short video excerpt of the traditional version of "La Bamba." - 7.
 Ask for volunteers to share what they wrote on the template, particularly about instrumentation, vocal style, lyrics, language, tempo, and mood. - 8.
 Distribute Handout 3 "La Bamba" to each pair.
-Have students read it to each other as they did with the first handout.
-Alternatively, the teacher can read the handout aloud or summarize for students. - 9.
+Have students read it to each other as they did with the first handout. - 9.
 After all groups have finished reading the passage, discuss the following: - What kind of song is "La Bamba"?
-Where was it traditionally performed?
+Where was it traditionally performed? - What do the lyrics of the song suggest about its purpose? - Where might Ritchie Valens have heard this song?

-- What do the lyrics of the song suggest about its purpose? - Where might Ritchie Valens have heard this song? - Why might Valens have started playing this song as a teenager? - Based on what you know about Valens, are you surprised that he decided to record a version of this song?
+- Why might Valens have started playing this song as a teenager? - Based on what you know about Valens, are you surprised that he decided to record a version of this song?
 Why or why not? - Why might Valens have been reluctant to record the song?
 Why might he have wanted to record the song? - 10.
 Play the Valens version of "La Bamba." - 11.
 Ask students to record their observations on the listening template.